-The first Monday of every September is dedicated to the men and women who have labored to build this country.
-Through a time-honored tradition that has its roots in the coordinated efforts of the labor movement of the 1800s, we salute the American worker force.
+Labor Day on first Monday of every September recognizes the men and women who labor to build this country.
+Through a time-honored tradition with roots in the coordinated efforts of the labor movement of the 1800s, we salute the American workforce.

-Labor Day is often spent as a vacation weekend by many families.
-Most campgrounds on this weekend are packed full.
+Many families spend Labor Day weekend on vacation.
+They pack the campgrounds full or explore tourist towns for one last hurrah!
 As you celebrate this day, consider and appreciate your hard work and how it has added to the well-being and prosperity of our country.
-Labor Day and Jody’s Gourmet Popcorn make another terrific combination!
-Don’t forget to pack your favorite flavors before heading out for the long weekend and use #LaborDay to post on social media.
+Use #LaborDay to post on social media.